MIERUNE/qgis-jaxa-earth-plugin/README.md

 1. Install the plugin via [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/qgis-jaxa-earth-plugin-master) or ZIP-file downloadable from releases.

 2. JAXA Earth API plugin icon is added to QGIS toolbar.
-By clicking on this icon, Plugin dialog is shown.
+By clicking on this icon, plugin dialog is shown.
 ![01](imgs/01.jpg)

 3. Set map CRS to EPSG:4326 or EPSG:3857 then set the area of interest.